DigitalTibetan/DigitalTibetan/_sources/main.md

 Digital Tibetan wants to cater two target audiences:

 - Much like the [predecessor version](https://web.archive.org/web/20210502044931/http://www.digitaltibetan.org/index.php/Digital_Tibetan) of DigitalTibetan, this site aspires to collect information and How-Tos on how to work with digital Tibetan information within the context of one's own hardware and setup.
+[Start here.](docs/devices_tibetan.md)
 - Additionally the plan is to introduce tools for [computational dharma](docs/computational_dharma.md), how modern tools inherited from data science can be used to efficiently create personal working environments that support working with, cross-referencing, and transforming large amounts of natural language data related to Tibetan.

 ## Contribution, suggestions and corrections